nforgeio/RaspberryDebugger/README.md

    Make a note of your Raspberry's IP address; you'll need it to configure a connection in Visual Studio.

 1. **Advanced:** Your Raspeberry's IP address may change from time-to-time, depending on how your network is configured.
-I've configured my home router to assign reserve an IP address for my Raspberry so it won't change.
+I've configured my home router to reserve an IP address for my Raspberry so it won't change.
 You can do this too if you control your network or you may need to [configure a static IP address](https://www.raspberrypi.org/documentation/configuration/tcpip/) on the Raspberry itself.

-That's all the configuration required on the Raspberry.
+Your Raspberry is now ready!

 ### Configure Visual Studio

 On your Windows workstation:

 1. Download the **RaspberryDebugger.vsix** file from the latest release on this GitHub repository and double-click it to install it on Visual Studio.
-Alternatively, you can install this from the **Visual Studio Marketplace** from within Visual Studio via **Extensions/Manage Extensions**.
+Alternatively, you can install this from the **Visual Studio Marketplace** from within Visual Studio via **Extensions/Manage Extensions** (search for _Raspberry Debugger_).

 1. Start or restart Visual Studio.